 Students may want to dive deeper into certain areas of the curriculum or do additional study on particular topics for a project or paper.
 Bible Journey can be a recommended resource available for students to explore on their own, for extra credit or as a resource for class projects and assignments.
 You can also recommend Bible Journey as a resource for undergraduate students who are hoping to continue on to seminary.
 Bible Journey’s rich theological study and in-depth examination of Scripture will provide students with an exceptional foundation for future studies.

 Ready to get started with Bible Journey in your classroom?
-Try one month for free and see for yourself how you might customize Bible Journey for your needs and your students.
+Try two weeks for free and see for yourself how you might customize Bible Journey for your needs and your students.